-- \$get_term() Read a text command received from the Terminal - \$put_term(num, text) Send a text string to the Terminal. num is the number of the Terminal.
+• \$get_term() - Read a text command received from the Terminal

+• \$put_term(num, text) - Send a text string to the Terminal. num is the number of the Terminal.

-Further Functions
+Further commands

 Messages are used to transport data between Controllers.
-Messages are text strings or any other data.
-Incoming messages are stored in order (up to 10) and can be read one after the other.
+Messages are text strings or any other data plus the sender number.
+Incoming messages are stored in a message queue (up to 10) and can be read one after the other.

 - \$get_msg() Read a received message.
-The function returns the sender number and the message. (see example "Emails") - \$send_msg(num, msg) Send a message to another Controller. num is the destination number. (see example "Emails") - \$chat(text) Send yourself a chat message. text is a text string. - \$door(pos, text) Open/Close a door at position "pos".
+The function returns the sender number and the message. - \$send_msg(num, msg) Send a message to another Controller. num is the destination number. - \$chat(text,...)
+Send yourself a chat message.
+This function allows up to 3 text strings. - \$door(pos, text) Open/Close a door at position "pos".
 Example: \$door("123,7,-1200", "close").
-Hint: Use the Techage Info Tool to determine the door position.
+Hint: Use the Techage Programmer or Info Tool to easily determine the door position.